 Kundalini Yoga balances the nervous system and the glandular system.
 By strengthening these two systems within our bodies, much of the physical and mental stress we feel could be alleviated.
 The breathwork opens our lungs and helps to detox our physical and mental selves from the pollution of the times.
 Chanting meditations also help to tranquilize the mind, soothe our nerves and lift our mood.
 Most of all, it is accessible to everyone and once you learn it, you can practice it just about anywhere, on your own time and schedule.
 Relief is just a few breaths away.

 Kundalini derives its meaning from the sanskrit word "coiled one".
-The imagery is of the generative force in each of us that can be blocked by subconscious patterns of thought or behavior.
-The result can be feelings of anger, frustration, fear, dispair, lethergy, addiction, hyper-activity, a lack of concentration and other habits that can block the flow of energy that brings us to fulfillment.
-I will share with you Kundalini and other techniques to quiet our minds so that we have greater access to our true selves.
+The imagery is of a coiled serpent asleep at the base of the spine.
+The serpent represents the generative force or creative energy in each of us.
+When blocked by subconscious patterns of thought or behavior the result can be feelings of anger, frustration, fear, dispair, lethergy, addiction, hyper-activity, a lack of concentration, etc. These emotions when trapped in the body's energy systems blocks the flow of energy that can bring us to fulfillment.
+Kundalini yoga works on clearing the chakras to allow the Kundalini Energy to rise unimpeded.

-220 hrs Kundalini Teacher Certification - Kundalini Research Institute RYT – 200 hrs Yoga Certification Yoga Alliance RYT – 500 hrs Yoga Certification (in progress) Yoga Alliance Personal Trainer, American Council on Exercise
+220 hrs Kundalini Teacher Certification - Kundalini Research Institute 200 hrs Yoga Certification Yoga Alliance 500 hrs Yoga Certification (in progress) Yoga Alliance Personal Trainer, American Council on Exercise, 2006-Present

 Create your own unique website with customizable templates.